 The Havvago program is specifically designed to support the needs of campers on the Autism Spectrum.
 Youth ages 6-14 are invited to "have a go" at experiencing the excitement and fun of overnight camp in a structured, safe, and nurturing environment designed to set children on the spectrum up for success.
+Youth with ASD may choose to participate in other Starfish programs - please connect with a member of our enrollment team to discuss best fit for your camper.

 For 5 days and 4 nights, campers will enjoy all the fun of camp swimming, boating, crafts, nature exploration, campfires, cabin life, and much, much more - while building their social skills, independence, and self-confidence.
-Campers in the Havvago program travel with their bunkmates and cabin staff through a carefully planned calendar of activities, allowing them to try many of the activities that camp has to offer at least once.
+Campers in the Havvago program live in the Crescent Lodge, which is complete with electricity, AC, and its own kitchen and eating area, and travel with their bunkmates and staff through a carefully planned calendar of activities, allowing them to try many of the activities that camp has to offer at least once.

 Throughout the day, campers are presented with natural opportunities to work on social and communication skills.
-Additionally, they sit down each evening with their "goals buddy," a staff member in their bunk, to discuss ways they worked on their skills during their daily activities, and ways that they could try to improve their skills the following day.
+Additionally, they sit down each evening with their "goals buddy," a staff member in their bunk, to discuss ways they worked on their skills during their daily activities.